tylerbrandt/Minesweeper-JS/README.markdown

 It can be run without a server just by opening the file public/index.html in a browser; the root folder has a Sinatra static file server config.

 Hosted version available at [http://high-fog-7306.heroku.com]

+TODO:
+ * Sprites for tile images
+ * More unit tests